 How do you increase the actual and perceived value of your work?

-I've summarized some insights from recent research here.
+When we talk about value in the context of consulting, we're really talking about different questions, with different answers.
 At the very fundamental level, you need to fulfill your client's expectations.
 This means delivering what you promised (on your marketing and work agreement), within the timeframe and budget that you promised.

 But we all know this is a lazy goal, and one that won't help you build a healthy brand and reputation over time.
 A successful consulting service requires delivering great work AND exceeding the client's expectations.